Living in our Diverse Nation

-This component of the University Studies program includes courses that provide students with an understanding of the importance and implications of human diversity.
-To develop this understanding, courses must provide students with opportunities to study the origins of cultural differences and the “cultural adhesives” that bind people together in the United States of America.
-Studying human diversity involves an examination of the influences of one or more of the following: race, ethnicity, class, gender, age, socioeconomic status, disability, religious beliefs, or sexual characteristics.
+This component of the University Studies program includes courses that provide students with an understanding of the importance and implications of human diversity in the United States.
+To develop this understanding, courses must provide students with opportunities to study the origins of cultural differences and the "cultural adhesives" that bind people together in the United States.
+Studying human diversity involves a systematic examination of the influences of one or more of the following: race, ethnicity, class, gender, age, socioeconomic status, disability, religious beliefs, or sexual characteristics.
 Students should explore cultural diversity and interactions in the U.S., including diverse cultural values and viewpoints.
-Courses in the Living in our Diverse Nation component will expose students to the many facets of a diverse society, while also encouraging students to develop a self-awareness and self-understanding of the importance and implications of diversity in their own lives.
+Courses in the Living in our Diverse Nation component will expose students to the many facets of a diverse society, while encouraging students to develop a self-awareness and self-understanding of the importance and implications of diversity in their own lives.

 PART II: COMMON STUDENT LEARNING OUTCOMES ALIGNED TO UNIVERSITY STUDIES GOALS

 The following are the Common Student Learning Outcomes for Living in our Diverse Nation.
 These are aligned with the UNCW Learning Goals.
 Each course in this category must address all of the Common Student Learning Outcomes for the category, and list these Common SLOs along with course-specific SLOs in the course syllabus.
 Proposals for inclusion in the category will describe the opportunities which will be provided for students to learn (readings, class discussion and/or activities, applied projects) and list the specific sources of evidence (exams, papers, projects, quizzes, etc.) that will be used to determine the level of student understanding.

 The student will: